Research Awards

 Great Awards for all career stages!

 • Two ASMR Communication Excellence Awards – each award consists of a $2,000 cash prize plus more.
-All orals by registrants from Hons up to three years post PhD will automatically be considered for this award, so submit your abstract by 5pm on Friday, 15 August 2025 to be in the running!
+All orals by ASMR members from Hons up to three years post PhD will automatically be considered for this award.

-• The ASMR Peter Doherty Leading Light Award – open to health and medical researchers working in Australia who are between 5 and 12 years post-doctoral (with career interruptions as per NHMRC definition taken into account) – special application process, submit your abstract by 11:59pm AEST on Monday, 6 October 2025 , see below for further details.
+• The ASMR Peter Doherty Leading Light Award – open to MCR ASMR Members are between 5 and 12 years post-doctoral (with career interruptions as per NHMRC definition taken into account) – this award includes free registration for the 64th ASMR NSC, $1,000 cash and an ASMR Medal.
+There is a special application process for this award, more details to come.

 ASMR Peter Doherty Leading Light Award